ayushmanZ/shareholder-text-analyisis-WB/README.md

 This project can be further improved and extended in the following ways:

 - Include additional NLP techniques, such as named entity recognition, topic modeling, or text summarization, for a more comprehensive analysis.
-- Explore advanced visualization techniques, such as network analysis, to uncover relationships between words or concepts in the text data.
+- Explore advanced visualization techniques like network analysis to uncover relationships between words or concepts in the text data.
 - Perform comparative analysis by incorporating data from other successful investors or benchmarking against market performance.